• Skip to main content

 • Take the flour tortilla and dip one side into the consomme.

-• Place it on a hot skillet.
+• Place it on a hot skillet at medium heat.

 • Add cheese and birria to one side and cook for 1 minute.

-• Cover with the other side to create a half moon shape.
+• Cover with the other side to create a half-moon shape.

 • Flip and cook for 2 more minutes until golden brown.